-Bump the budget up towards and beyond £100 and you'll get a multi-functional appliance that might have pre-programmed recipes, smart features, can be used on the hob, go in the dishwasher and may even be perform the functions of a pressure cooker, too (such as the Sage Fast Slow Pro).
+Bump the budget up towards and beyond £100 and you'll get a multi-functional appliance that might have pre-programmed recipes, smart features, can be used on the hob, go in the dishwasher and may even perform the functions of a pressure cooker, too (such as the Sage Fast Slow Pro).

-There's more on slow cooker features to look out for below.
+There are more slow cooker features to look out for.
 Our advice?
 If you're new to slow cooking, start with the best model you can afford and be prepared to upgrade if you become hooked on it.

 What is the best slow cooker?